Klingenheben's law: Background

-Hausa is a Chadic language spoken by about 20 million people in the Sahel in Central and West Africa; most speakers are in northern Nigeria.
+Hausa is a Chadic language spoken by about 20 million people in the Sahel in Central and West Africa, with most speakers living in northern Nigeria.
 A part of the larger Afroasiatic language family, it is distantly related to languages like Arabic, Hebrew, Amharic, and Somali.
 At the time of the law's first description, it was unclear that Hausa numbered among the Chadic languages.

 In an article for the 1927/1928 issue of the Zeitschrift für Eingeborenen-Sprachen ('Journal for Indigenous Languages'), the German Africanist August Klingenheben described processes he had discovered, which he termed collectively as Silbenauslautgesetze ('syllable-final [sound] laws').
 Klingenheben proposed this sound law after analyzing the irregularity of the language's surface representation.
 By positing the historical sound changes contained within the law, Klingenheben could make sense of the contrasting forms.